ccri/cloud-local/README.md

 * Hadoop DFS:  http://localhost:50070
 * Job Tracker: http://localhost:8088

-There are a few other commands:
+## Getting Help

+Options for using `cloud-local.sh` can be found by calling:

+    bin\cloud-local.sh help

+## Stopping and Starting

+You can safely stop the cloud using:
+    bin/cloud-local.sh stop

+You should stop the cloud before shutting down the machine or doing maintenance.

+You can start the cloud back up using the analogous `start` option.
+Be sure that the cloud is not running (hit the cloud urls or `ps aux|grep -i hadoop`).

+`bin/cloud-local.sh start`

-* ```bin/cloud-local.sh start``` - Start the cloud (make sure it isn't running).
-Note that if existing ports are bound to the ports needed for cloud local an error message will be printed and the script will stop
+If existing ports are bound to the ports needed for cloud-local an error message will be printed and the script will stop.
-* ```bin/cloud-local.sh stop``` - Stop the cloud safely...hopefully

 ## Maintenance

+The `cloud-local.sh` script provides options for maintenance.
+Best to stop the cloud before performing any of these tasks.
+Pass in the parameter `clean` to remove software (but not the tar.gz's) and data.
+The parameter `reconfigure` will first `clean` then `init`.

+### Updating

+When this git repo is updated, follow the steps below.
+The steps below will remove your data.

+    cd $CLOUD_HOME
+    bin/cloud-local.sh stop
+    bin/cloud-local.sh clean
+    git pull
+    bin/cloud-local.sh init

+### Starting over

 If you foobar your cloud, you can just delete everything and start over.
 You should do this once a week or so just for good measure.